 MYTH: CBD Oil is the ultimate fix to getting my dog to settle down and listen.

 FACT: CBD Oil is an AID that can be used in the process of training your dog, not the only method.

 So you have a feisty dog on your hands?
 I know how difficult it can be to get an unruly pup to settle down.

 And CBD Oil can be a WONDERFUL training aid, but it shouldn’t be your only solution.

 After all, it only works while your dog is under the influence of CBD Oil.
 As soon as it wears off, you’re right back to square one.

 And it’s not a cure for dogs with naughty, anxiety-driven behaviour.

-However, it CAN help your dog calm down as you’re conducting your training and building your relationship.
-And, of course, it’s been proven to help with health issues like achy joints or arthritis.
+However, it CAN help your dog while you’re conducting your training and building your relationship.
+And, of course, it’s been linked to other health issues like achy joints or arthritis.
 So, if your dog is struggling to get around, it’s always a good idea to talk to your vet about using CBD oil!